This information may save your life (if you accidentally find yourself in the wrong dimension).

 You can find more Girard products here.
 This little number retails at $100 USD.
 If you're on a budget, Chronicle Books offers a boxed notecard set for $13.95 USD, and a new set, one showcasing La Fonda del Sol, will be released in Spring 09.

-Museum of International Folk Art has an entire wing dedicated to Alexander Girard.
+Also, if you should find yourself in Santa Fe, NM, the Museum of International Folk Art has an entire wing dedicated to Alexander Girard.

 Monday, September 15, 2008